Margit Nordin

 Ellen Margit Ingrid Nordin, (August 10, 1897 - May 3,1982), was a Swedish gymnastics director and the first woman to compete in the Vasaloppet, which she did in 1923.
 She later lived in Grängesberg and competed during the race for IFK Grängesberg in southern Dalarna.
 After the race, female participants in the Vasaloppet were banned, a ban that only ended in 1981.

 Biography

 Margit Nordin was the daughter of lecturer Richard Nordin (1867–1929), from Uppsala, and his wife Elin Maria, née Runström (1869–1960), from Västerås.
 Between 1924 and 1930 she was married to lawyer Nils Sundell; his father Carl Reinhold Sundell performed the couple's marriage in Uppsala Cathedral on July 19, 1924.

 Nordin worked as a physical education teacher and physiotherapist in Grängesberg.
-One winter she had a patient 15 km away, which for a long time meant daily skiing trips of three miles per day.
-She was also used to day hikes/training marches of four to six miles.
-This gave Nordin the idea to test whether her fitness was also good enough for a full Vasaloppet.
+One winter she had a patient 15 km away, which for a long time meant daily skiing trips of 30 km per day.
+She was also used to day hikes/training marches of 40 to 60 kilometres.
+This gave Nordin the idea to test whether her fitness was also good enough for a full Vasaloppet, which had its first race in 1922.